LeetLLM

 Compliance doesn't come from index layout alone.
 SOC 2, HIPAA, and FedRAMP reviews look at the full system: identity, network boundaries, encryption, audit trails, vendor controls, and operating process.
 Namespaces or collections reduce blast radius, but they're no substitute for per-request authorization.

-The following class demonstrates three distinct isolation strategies for multi-tenant search.
+This class models three isolation strategies for multi-tenant search.
 Depending on the chosen method, it takes the user query and tenant ID as inputs to route the search to a physical namespace, apply a logical filter, or query a completely separate index, returning the isolated results.

 isolating-customers-in-shared-infrastructure.py